rubik/rubik.github.io/content/post/KMeans.md

                    for i in range(len(X))])
 ```

-We'll also need a function to take uniform samples from the observations $$X$$:
+We'll also need a function to take uniform samples from the observations $X$:

 ```python